DrewEaster/jester/README.md

 #### Defining behaviour

 The next step is to start defining our aggregate's behaviour using the behaviour-oriented DSL.

+At any point in time, an instancr of an aggregate has a current `Behaviour`.
+Behaviour is an abstraction that can be seen somewhat like specific state in a state machine.
+A `Behaviour` is composed of three things:

+* The current state of the aggregate instance
+* A number of command handlers that define how the behaviour handles commands sent to it
+* A number of event handlers that define how the behaviour translates events into updates of local state and, optionally, the shift to a new behaviour.

-Broadly speaking, behaviour is defined by command handlers and event handlers.
+Broadly speaking, a behaviour is defined by command handlers and event handlers.
 Let's explore each concept separately.

 ##### Command Handlers

+Communication with an aggregate instance is only achievable via commands, and so we need to first define

 ##### Events